christopher5106/christopher5106.github.io/_posts/2018-10-20-course-two-build-deep-learning-networks.markdown

 <img src="{{ site.url }}/img/compoundscaling.png" />

-Their method relies now on the efficiency of the baseline network, that they can search at lower computational cost.
-They released the EfficientNet architecture, found with the neural architecture search method:
+Their method relies now on the efficiency of the baseline network, that they can search at lower computational cost or at a target computational cost T. They released the EfficientNet architecture, found with the neural architecture search method on an objective trading accuracy with FLOPS:

+$$ ACC(m) \times [FLOPS(m)/T]**w $$

 <img src="{{ site.url }}/img/efficientnet.png" />